…lest we forget. Y2k interview with Ong Teng Cheong.

-As the date draws closer to a changing of hands of the NTUC’s chief, we thought this (shortened) interview between Ong Teng Cheong and Asiaweek on the 10th of March 2000.
-It sheds light on how the powers of Government, the President and even the Labour Movement is managed.
+The 8th of February is the anniversary of ex President Ong’s passing.
+We thought this (shortened) interview between Ong Teng Cheong and Asiaweek on the 10th of March 2000 would shed light on how the powers of Government, the President and even the Labour Movement is managed.
 And how under appreciated this separation of powers is in Singapore.
 It really is more robust than we think it is.

 (Here he shares a little about whether or not an NTUC chief can also be promoted to Prime Minister or President later on.
 Also, it answers the question of whether or not NTUC can call on a strike)

 You became head of the NTUC and also remained a cabinet minister — and Singapore remained strike free.